imravi76/Flappy-Bird/README.md

 https://kotaku.com/it-only-takes-17-lines-of-code-to-clone-flappy-bird-1678240994

-There's a few re-usable text routines at the end to help you get a bit more out of the build it fonts.
+There's a few re-usable text routines at the end to help you get a bit more out of the built it fonts.

 Video of it running: https://youtu.be/DJYTGIEwXBs